-Donations from the public, fund-raising activities and membership fees are also part of our life support.
-Without them, we would be unable to finance the essential welfare, research and educational projects and we would be unable to offer children a much-needed holiday.
+Donations from the public and fundraising activities are also part of our life support.
+Without them, we would be unable to finance the essential research and educational projects and we would be unable to offer children a much-needed holiday.
 The Society benefits from the support of a wide range of individuals and organisations nationally, who together play a vital role in its success.
-It draws funding support from amongst others the Department of Health, Community Fund, Lloyds TSB Foundation, PPP Healthcare Medical Trust and Goldman Sachs International.

 The Sickle Cell Society was first set up as a registered charity in 1979.
 It was formed by a group of patients, parents and health professionals who were all concerned about the lack of understanding and the inadequacy of treatment for people living with sickle cell disorders.

 The Society is managed by a committee of 10 volunteers elected at the Annual General Meeting, and they meet each month.
 The Management Committee is accountable to the members and works with a small core of paid staff to further the Society’s aims by providing special services and welfare schemes for sickle cell sufferers.